Get ad-free recipes! Join the PWWB Cooking Club

 • 2 limes, juiced (approx. scant ¼ cup juice)

-• ⅓ cup packed cilantro leaves & tender stems
+• ⅓ cup packed cilantro leaves and tender stems

 • ⅓ cup sour cream or full-fat yogurt